nasriblack/SoftBussBookingBack1.1/README.md

 ### 📥 Backlog

-- [ ] Implement the logique of an authentification more then one!
+- [ ] Implement the ZOD validation in every post or input and delete also value
+- [ ] Implement role-based access control